 about this site

-This blog functions as a broadcast medium for my news, a braindump for ideas, a repository for snippets of code and chunks of creative inspiration, a means of communicating my own personal views on life, and a simple tracking system providing an overview of current interests and activities.
+This website functions as a cabinet of curiosities, a brain dump for ideas, a repository for snippets of code and chunks of creative inspiration, a means of communicating my own personal views on life, and a simple tracking system providing an overview of recent project work, current interests and activities.

 If you like the cut of my jib then I could build one for you too — just get in touch.

-I have recently added advertising to this site which just about covers my hosting costs.
+I have recently added a shop and advertising to this site which just about covers my hosting costs.
 I only advertise products and services I have actually used or think may be of interest to my readership.
 You can read more on my policy regarding advertising on this site, here.